191-iota/nuclear-math/README.md

 # nuclear-learning

+You antisocial folks will particularly like this one.
+Sorry tutors :D

 Real-time feedback for handwritten work.
 You write on paper with a Neo Smartpen, the strokes stream into the browser over Bluetooth, and a moment after you pause the page is sent to Claude, which reads it and tells you — spoken aloud or with a chime — whether it found a mistake.
 The point is a tight write-check-correct loop: you fix the error yourself from a one-line hint instead of being shown the answer.

 <p align="center">